Dr Elena (Ellie) Woodacre, Founder and Director

 Dr Dustin M. Neighbors, Administrative Officer and Digital Content Manager

 Dustin’s current research builds on the negotiation of power and the intersection of politics and culture that were central themes of his doctoral research.
-As a principal member of an interdisciplinary case team with the Centre for Privacy Studies, he is examining the private and public nature of early modern German courts through the exchanges, spectacles, and royal progresses (itinerant monarchies), Dustin aims to highlight how the public/private divide affected royal/electoral authority, shaped European political culture, and influenced foreign relations.
+At the Centre for Privacy Studies he examined the private and public nature of early modern German courts through the cultural activities, spectacles, and royal progresses (itinerant monarchies).
+Dustin's current research aims to highlight how the cultural activities and practices, primarily hunting, straddled the boundaries of the public/private divide, and shaped female agency, facilitated royal/electoral authority, influenced European political culture, and affected foreign relations.

 Dustin previously served as a postdoctoral research assistant with Historic Royal Palaces researching the royal progresses of Henry VIII.
 His research was the basis for the successful AHRC Network Grant for “Henry VIII on Tour: Tudor Palaces and Royal Progresses.”
-Additionally, over the past three years, he served as Chief Layout Editor for the Royal Studies Journal.
+Additionally, he served as Chief Layout Editor for the Royal Studies Journal for four years.